 In order to enroll in a mathematics course, or a course with a mathematics prerequisite, all new students must demonstrate the appropriate level of mathematics proficiency.
-This is done by taking a mathematics exam or its equivalent (appropriate transfer credit, AP scores, etc.) New students must take the placement exam prior to signing up for classes.
+This is done by taking a proctored mathematics exam or its equivalent (appropriate transfer credit, AP scores, etc.) New students must take the proctored exam prior to their scheduled orientation.

 - The math assessment covers a number of skills taught in first-year mathematics courses at Stony Brook; you may wish to review the list of topics covered.
 Of course, you are expected to do only those topics which you know, so the assessment is broken into a number of parts.

 - You are encouraged to practice for each part of the assessment prior to doing it by using the practice problems.
 Be aware that the graphics on a few of the practice problems use an older technology that does not function properly in modern browsers.
 This issue does not occur in the actual exam.

 - If you want to review material in various Stony Brook courses to prepare for the assessment, you might want to look at the videos and other material.

 Most freshmen and many transfers are required to take the math